DO2JMG/wsrx/README.md

 ### Starting wsrx and the web interface

+> [!WARNING]
-KA9Q must be fully installed before wsrx is started.
+> KA9Q must be fully installed before wsrx is started.

 Start wsrx manually: